-Here at LP Plumbing and Heating we are often asked the best way of keeping your home warm.
-Now there is split thinking on the subject and some some varied trains of thought but in the main here's a few tips that in our opinion are a few places you can start that will definitely make a positive difference to helping produce more heat into your home and then keep it there.
+Here at LP Plumbing and Heating, we are often asked the best way of keeping your home warm.
+Now there is split thinking on the subject and some varied trains of thought but in the main here are a few tips that in our opinion are a few places you can start that will definitely make a positive difference to helping produce more heat into your home and then keep it there.

 10 Tips To Help Keep Your Home Warm & Save Money

 1. Make sure your loft is well insulated, heat retention is key to using less energy.
 The minimum recommended depth of loft insulation is between 250mm and 270mm and that is just a minimum guide, for older houses you may want to be doubling that.

 2. Block any drafts around the home that may be coming in.
 This includes poorly fitted windows, around doors any old vents that no longer serve a purpose.
 Remember a lot of older houses will have vents in each room that lead directly outside without any baffles so the cold comes directly in.
 These old vents were for old gas appliances like open flue boilers and gas fires. if you no longer have those get those vents blocked as they are costing you money!
 Most boilers nowadays are sealed system systems that do not require that level of ventilation.

 3. Don't let your home get freezing cold, IE keep your heating thermostat at a minimum of say 18 degrees or whatever you feel is appropriate for when you are not home.
 It takes longer and uses more energy to heat your home from cold, so setting your heating to off while you are out all day or leaving it on 10 degrees for example is costing you more money as you are heating from cold rather than keeping a constant minimum heat.